a-pillay/MIDIOgre/README.md

 - **DurationShift**: Randomly modify MIDI note durations while keeping their onset times intact.
 - **NoteDelete**: Randomly delete some notes from a MIDI instrument track.
 - **NoteAdd**: Randomly add some notes to a MIDI instrument track.
+- **TempoShift**: Randomly vary the tempo of the whole MIDI file (currently, this does not support tempo changes within the file).

 ### Envisaged